"Brain fatigue" and the best thing you can do on a practice break

 Where to walk?

-A group of Scottish researchers were curious about the impact of different environments on our state of mind.
-Particularly, what difference a more natural “green” space might have relative to crowded, busy, urban environments.
+A group of Scottish researchers (Aspinall et al., 2015) were curious about the impact of different environments on our state of mind.
+Specifically, they were wondering what difference a more natural “green” space might have relative to crowded urban environments.

-Other studies in the field of environmental psychology have made similar observations, which seem to suggest that natural settings do help us recover from stress and restore our attentional resources.
+Other studies in the field of environmental psychology have made similar observations, and suggest that natural settings may help us recover from stress and restore our attentional resources.

-A University of Michigan study for instance, found that a walk through the campus arboretum was more effective than a walk through downtown Ann Arbor in helping participants recharge their mental batteries – and helped them perform better on mentally-demanding tasks.
+A University of Michigan study for instance (Berman et al., 2009), found that a walk through the campus arboretum was more effective than a walk through downtown Ann Arbor in helping participants recharge their mental batteries – and helped them perform better on mentally-demanding tasks.
 A phenomenon that has been observed in research on children with ADHD as well.

 Take action